esData/xhook-ripple/steps/ripple-pay/README.md

 # ripple-pay

-This step to make a Ripple transaction.
+This step to make a Ripple pay transaction, include XRPspec.